SpaceBuffs/Final-project/README.md

 5. find: This method is used to query the database for documents
 6. findOne: This method is used to return only the first matched document

-   Meteor has a database everywhere approach, which means that we have the same  API to query the database on the client as well as on the server. when we  query the database on the client, we are only able to access the data that we  published to a client.
+   Meteor has a database everywhere approach, which means we have the same  API to query the database on the client as well as on the server. when we  query the database on the client, we are only able to access the data that we  published to a client.

 # CCT

 Collaborative Campaign Tool